-Step three: Follow the pattern in this PDF diagram.
+Follow the pattern in the You Are My Sunshine Diagram PDF.
 Sort the beads into the color order for your child and then help them weave if necessary.
 They will need help especially getting started with the first few rows and at the end when the beads get tight.
 Help them knot off the ends and leave one tail on each end for the loop and button closure.

-Step one: Set the loom approximately 6 1/6 inches apart for 55 rows of 8/0 seed beads.
+Set the loom approximately 6 1/6 inches apart for 55 rows of 8/0 seed beads.
 Follow the pattern in the above PDF to create the shorter, wider bracelet.
 Make the button for the bracelet using the dot stitch technique.
-To learn this technique, please see our Mini Tutorial Video.
 Make the loop to fit the button on the other end of the bracelet.
 Weave any remaining thread back into the bracelet and knot the ends.

-Step two: To create the wrap bracelet, set the loom approximately 6 1/6 inches apart for 55 rows of 8/0 seed beads.
+To create the wrap bracelet, set the loom approximately 6 1/6 inches apart for 55 rows of 8/0 seed beads.
 Follow the pattern in the PDF.
 Repeat this length once for a double wrap and three times for a triple wrap.
 Make note of where your pattern left off in the previous strip and continue from there for each consecutive strip.
 Sew the strips together.
 Connect these loomed pieces together by sewing them together.
-For help with this technique, please see our Handy Tip.
 Make the button using the dot stitch technique.
 Make the loop to fit the button on the other end of the bracelet.
 Weave any remaining thread back into the bracelet and knot the ends.

 Add all available items to your cart at once or edit the quantities